'The Americans' dresses TV family drama in KGB disguise

 LOS ANGELES As a former CIA agent in training, Joe Weisberg knows a moral dilemma when he sees it.

-But instead of pressing on the weaknesses of would-be informants, Weisberg now writes them into the characters of his Cold War spy drama "The Americans," which is currently in its second season on U.S. cable network FX (FOXA.O).
+But instead of pressing on the weaknesses of would-be informants, Weisberg now writes them into the characters of his Cold War spy drama "The Americans," which is currently in its second season on U.S. cable network FX.

 Like many of today's cable dramas, the series takes its shape from anti-heroes with serious flaws.
 But "The Americans" poses a unique reversal of U.S. television convention as Soviet KGB agents take a turn as the protagonists trying to get a leg up on their Cold War adversaries.